IKONOS (Greek for image) was one of the first commercial satellites to serve imagery to the public.

 Eventually, Orbimage acquired it in 2006.
 Shortly after, DigitalGlobe took over the satellite, which is now owned by MDA.
 To say the least, there’s been a lot of turn-around.

-IKONOS is multispectral with blue, green, red, and near-infrared (NIR) at 4-meter resolution.
+IKONOS multispectral imagery consists of blue, green, red, and near-infrared (NIR) bands at 4-meter resolution.
 In addition, it collects 1-meter panchromatic images.
 It can obtain a 1:10,000 scale mapping without ground control and 1:2400 scale with ground control points.

 Because it has a sun-synchronous orbit, it can provide coverage of the whole globe.
 Since it offers both nadir and off-nadir modes, revisit times vary from 3-5 days (off-nadir) and 144 days (nadir).